click here for teachings on the daily Gospel readings

 Response:

 The psalmist asks for instruction in God's laws so that he can walk the path that leads to salvation (verses 4-5).
-God's teaching is for both sinners and the humble (verses 8-9).
+God's teaching is for sinners and the humble (verses 8-9).
 The humble person is the one who confesses his sins to the Lord and seeks His forgiveness.
-To that person, who is faithful to his covenant relationship with the Almighty, God extends His merciful covenant love and rewards that person with the constancy of His protection (verses 10, 14).
+God extends His merciful covenant love to the person faithful to his covenant relationship with the Almighty and rewards that person with the constancy of His protection (verses 10, 14).

 The one who fears offending God is the one who loves Him and keeps His commandments (1 Jn 2:3-6).
 His reward will be a unique friendship with the Lord and a share in His divine life based on the family bond of covenant unity (verse 14; Lk 22:19-20).
 For Christians, the Sacrament of Baptism is our spiritual rebirth into the family of God the Father.
 At the same time, the Eucharist is our share in the divine life of Jesus Christ and a foretaste of the heavenly Banquet of the Righteous (Rev 19:5-9).